allenhwkim/react-openlayers/README.md

 Layers are used to display various types of map data.
 They are part of the map’s rendering process and are managed by the map’s layer stack.

 * N/A ol/layer/Base: The base class for all layers.
-* ol/layer/BaseImage: Base class for image layers.
+* N/A ol/layer/BaseImage: Base class for image layers.
 * N/A ol/layer/BaseTile: Base class for tile layers.
 * N/A ol/layer/BaseVector: Base class for vector layers.
-* ol/layer/Graticule: Displays a graticule (grid of latitude and longitude lines) on the map.
+* DONE  ol/layer/Graticule: Displays a graticule (grid of latitude and longitude lines) on the map.
-* ol/layer/Group: A group of layers that can be treated as a single layer.
+* LATER ol/layer/Group: A group of layers that can be treated as a single layer.
 * ol/layer/Heatmap: Displays a heatmap based on vector data.
 * ol/layer/Image: Displays single, static images.
 * ol/layer/Layer: The base class for all layers, providing common functionality.
 * DONE  ol/layer/Tile: Displays tiled images, such as those from a tile server.
 * DONE  ol/layer/Vector: Displays vector data, such as points, lines, and polygons.
 * ol/layer/VectorImage: Displays vector data as images.
 * ol/layer/VectorTile: Displays vector tiles, which are vector data divided into tiles.
 * ol/layer/WebGLTile: Displays tiled images using WebGL for rendering.